 Best Python Books: Introductory

 Head First Python: A Brain-Friendly Guide (2nd Edition): Paul Barry provides a shortcut to the fundamentals and quickly gets you working with built-in data functions and structures.
-That’s one of the reasons why it’s among the best books for learning Python programming.
+That’s one of the reasons why it’s among the best books for learning Python programming and probably the best Python book for you if you have very little to no background in Python.

 You can start building your own web app, engage in database management, and take on other tasks before you even finish reading the book.
 The book is also loaded with vibrant visuals and delivers a multi-sensory learning experience, unlike old-school textbooks.
 Read the reviews.